kovasap/dotfiles/README.md

  - Make mod-o go back through a list of old workspaces in qtile, like vim.

+## Why Customize?

+ - Feeling of control over annoyances
+ - Use of something inspires ideas for how to improve it

 ## Features Walkthrough Notes

 This is a list of features I commonly use - useful for notes when talking